oestreichera/redshiftdrift_cl/README.md

 ### Credits

-If you use this code in a scientific publication we ask you to please cite:
+If you use this code in a scientific publication we ask you to please cite arxiv:2505.04731

 ### Contact